-HOW DOES TUGBOAT PRINTSHOP MAKE THEIR WOODCUT PRINTS?
+HOW DOES TUGBOAT PRINTSHOP MAKE WOODCUT PRINTS?

-Our methods evolve through our practice, always maintaining a high standard of quality.
+always maintaining a high standard of quality.

-We draw directly onto blocks of 3/4" birch plywood, first in pencil and then in pen.
+Images are drawn directly onto blocks of 3/4" birch plywood, first in pencil and then in pen.

 Prints are made by applying pressure to paper laid on ink (much like stamping).